varunbpatil/cosmos/README.md

 ![Connectors Edit](images/syncs_create.png)

-The page should automatically update in a few seconds after the *Sync* is created.
+The page should automatically update immediately after the *Sync* is created.
 You can click on the **Enable Sync** toggle button to enable the sync to run on a schedule or click the **Sync Now** button to start an ad-hoc sync.

 ![Connectors Edit](images/syncs.png)